mitodl/unified-ecommerce/README.md

   Sets the Django secret for the application.
 This just needs to be a random string.

+- `KEYCLOAK_REALM`

+  Sets the realm used by APISIX for Keycloak authentication.
+Defaults to `ol-local`.

+- `KEYCLOAK_DISCOVERY_URL`

+  Sets the discovery URL for the Keycloak OIDC service.
+(In Keycloak admin, navigate to the realm you're using, then go to Realm Settings under Configure, and the link is under OpenID Endpoint Configuration.)
+This defaults to a valid value for the pack-in Keycloak instance.

+- `KEYCLOAK_CLIENT_ID`

+  The client ID for the OIDC client for APISIX.
+Defaults to `apisix`.

+- `KEYCLOAK_CLIENT_SECRET`

+  The client secret for the OIDC client.
+No default - you will need to get this from the Keycloak admin, even if you're using the pack-in Keycloak instance.

 ### Loading and Accessing Data

 You'll need an integrated system and product for that system to be able to do much of anything.
-A management command exists to create the test data: `create_test_data`.
+A management command exists to create the test data: `generate_test_data`.
 This will create a system and add some products with random (but usable) prices in it.

 Alternatively, you can create them manually: